AustinGoodman/non-linear-sphere-tracing/README.md

 ```
 <br/>

 To check that the tessellation is working you can enable the Select Wire gizmo in the Unity scene editor.
-Changing Tesselation Factor on the cubes material should result in more triangles becoming visible.
+Changing Tesselation Factor on the cube's material should result in more triangles becoming visible.

 <br/>